kedzior-io/crestron-module-p5-FNIP-6x2AD/README.md

 **Signal description**:

 - RX$ - String received from the device
 - TX$ - String sent to the device

 - OutputToggle - toggle for on/off
 - OutputOn - set channel to ON when high
 - OutputOff - set channel to OFF when high
 - OutputAll - trigger ON or OFF for all channels
 - Dimming - used with 1 button, when hold level goes up to 100 and back to 0
 - DimmingUpOnHold - when hold sets dim level up
 - DimmingDownOnHold - when hold sets dim level down
 - DimmingByLevel - setting brightness level by sending string (i.e "50")

 - OutputFeedback - goes high when channel level is greater then 0.
 - OutputLevels - reports channellevel as a string

-Contact: klaatuveratanecto@gmail.com
+Contact: artur@kedzior.es

 ![P5 FNIP-6x2AD Ethernet Dimmer](https://i.imgur.com/b2mHK2k.jpg)